 Quick Answer

-A fairness opinion must rest on a substantial basis: analyses sufficient to support the conclusion.
-The FINRA fairness opinion rule requires member firms to maintain a process to determine whether the valuation analyses used in the opinion are appropriate for the subject company, the industry, and the transaction structure.
-The rule does NOT require the firm to independently verify all client-supplied information, but the opinion must disclose whether or not such verification was performed.
+The analysis behind a fairness opinion must be competent and sufficient to support its conclusion.
+The FINRA fairness opinion rule requires a process to determine whether the valuation analyses used are appropriate for the company, industry, and transaction structure.
+It does not require verifying all company-supplied information, but verified information forming a substantial basis for the opinion must be described.

 The Series 79 outline lists preparation of the financial analysis for the fairness opinion as a separate banker responsibility.
 The analysis is the substantive foundation under the letter.
-Two related standards govern it: a valuation-appropriateness standard inside the FINRA fairness opinion rule's procedural requirements, and a reasonable basis standard that the conclusion must satisfy.
+Two related standards govern it: a valuation-appropriateness standard inside the FINRA fairness opinion rule's procedural requirements, and a professional expectation that the analysis is competent and sufficient to support the stated conclusion.

 The procedural requirement is that the firm must have a process to determine whether the valuation analyses used in the fairness opinion are appropriate for the situation.
 Three dimensions of appropriateness: